 - Manage chronic joint and muscle pain related to fibromyalgia

 - Manage chronic fatigue syndrome

+In addition to possible pain-relieving side effects, some people who suffer from anxiety, depression or Post-Traumatic Stress Disorder report a reduction in symptoms when smoking White Widow.
 Now that you know where it comes from, what it smells and tastes like and how it may affect you, try White Widow for yourself.
 There’s no need to start typing “dispensary near me” into Google, contact Giving Tree Dispensary for all of your cannabis needs.
+Image: Coleby Rempe/Shutterstock